Welcome to the website of ‘Brown to Green’ project.

 Two Sides of the River Tyne

-South Shields town centre and riverside are undergoing significant regeneration, with new housing, business, retail and leisure uses replacing old industrial sites.
+South Shields town centre and riverside are currently undergoing extensive regeneration, with new housing, business, retail, and leisure developments replacing former industrial sites.

-The town centre offers high street shopping, a regular market by the Grade I listed old town hall, a new library and exhibition space called The Word, and the cross-river pedestrian ferry to North Shields.
+The revitalised town centre features high street shopping, a regular market held by the Grade I listed Old Town Hall, a modern library and exhibition venue known as The Word, and a cross-river pedestrian ferry connecting to North Shields.

-Holborn Middle Dock and Windmill Hill will deliver a mixed-use residential and office development.
-Development proposals shall include the creation of a new promenade that allows public access to the riverside area.
+The Holborn Middle Dock and Windmill Hill areas are also set for transformation, with proposals for student accommodations, mixed-use residential and office developments.
+These will include the creation of a new riverside promenade, ensuring public access to the waterfront.

-North Shields is on the northern bank of the River Tyne, opposite to South Shields on the other bank.
-In September 2020 and January 2021, the North Tyneside Council published prospective plans for the regeneration of the town centre, which include developing a distinctive route to the Fish Quay, pedestrianisation of key streets, consolidation of retail units, creation of a town square, renovation of Northumberland Square and the establishment of a transport hub.
+Across the River Tyne, North Shields lies directly opposite South Shields.
+In September 2020 and January 2021, North Tyneside Council unveiled regeneration plans for North Shields town centre.
+These include the creation of a distinctive route to the Fish Quay, pedestrianisation of key streets, consolidation of retail units, a new town square, renovation of Northumberland Square, and a new transport hub.

 Dr. Jiayi Jin